Humanities Initiatives at Historically Black Colleges and Universities

 A full list of previously funded projects can be found, here.

 Eligibility: Any U.S. nonprofit 501(c)3 tax-exempt historically black college or university is eligible to apply.
 Click here for a list of eligible institutions as determined by the U.S. Department of Education.
 Applicants are encouraged to collaborate with other institutions to share resources and expand the project’s potential audience.

 Anticipated Funding: Successful applicants for NEH Humanities Initiatives may be awarded up to $100,000.
-Typically, NEH makes an average of three awards per competition.
-The grant period may run between 12 and 36 months, depending on the project, but it must begin between January 1, 2014 and May 1, 2014.
+The grant period may run between 12 and 36 months, depending on the project, but it must begin between January 1, 2015 and May 1, 2015.

 How to Apply: Applications must be submitted electronically via Grants.gov.
 Online submission requires registration, a process that usually takes three to five business days but can take as long as four weeks.
 Be sure to visit Grants.gov and begin registering well in advance of the grant deadline.